Jewels creating batik fabric in Accra

 Food in Accra

 Jollof is the one thing you shouldn’t leave Ghana without trying.
 It’s a popular West African rice dish.
-There’s a huge debate whether Nigerian Jollof or Ghanaian Jollof is better.
-Expect to eat a lot of chicken and rice dishes, plantains, fish, and stews in Ghana
+There’s a huge debate about whether Nigerian Jollof or Ghanaian Jollof is better.
+Expect to eat a lot of chicken and rice dishes, plantains, fish, and stews in Ghana.

 Bush Canteen

-Where to get your hair braided in Accra?
+Where can you get your hair braided in Accra?

-I got my knotless braids done in NYC before my trip.
-But a few of my friends went to the Hair Rack to get knotless medium sized waist-length braids for $80!
-This included wash, condition, and blow dry.
+I got my knotless braids done in NYC before my trip, but a few friends went to the Hair Rack to get knotless, medium-sized waist-length braids for $80!
+This included washing, conditioning, and blow drying.
 This type of service would have easily been $400 in any high-quality salon in the U.S.

 Watch my vlog of my Ghana experience below: